 Here is story about a study done on paraffin oils and childhood eczema using a paraffin based cream where is generally made eczema worse for kids. (http://www.sciencedaily.com/releases/2010/10/101018074536.htm)

-So for the video ( I will have to look for the broken links) we didn’t make any claims that paraffin is a cancer risk as is claimed by a few other websites.
+So we didn’t make any claims that paraffin is a cancer risk as is claimed by a few other websites.
 All we wanted to do was show people exactly what it was.
 Paraffin is the base oil for so many pharmacy products because it is so cheap.
 We get a feedback all the time comparing the price of our products to something like Sorbolene.
 So we need to explain that although both may look the same, they aren’t the same.

 Craig Jones: All the products we make for ourselves first.
 The Nappy Balm will soon be registered as a medical device in Australia which includes the evidence for ingredient efficacy.